-There were time when you just think of how hard and how long you want your erections to be, there are perhaps another area we should looked at – The Prostate!
+There were times when you just think of how hard and how long you want your erections to be, there is perhaps another area we should look at – The Prostate!

 Something naked that you can’t see or feel, and it runs down towards the penis!
 Let’s go a little further but not to detail, a better understanding of man’s health.

-Similar with erectile dysfunction or poor penis health, most men feel uncomfortable talking about it.
+Similar to erectile dysfunction or poor penis health, most men feel uncomfortable talking about it.
 It’s unfortunate that the gland plays a role in both sex and urination.
-It is an ordeal hard for most man to come to term with.
+It is an ordeal hard for most men to come to terms with.
 It is never a loss to gain more knowledge (about the prostate).
-A healthy diet and exercise regimen may ease a great deal of unnecessary pain and avoid suffering from prostate enlargement, inflammation and cancer.
+A healthy diet and exercise regimen may ease a great deal of unnecessary pain and avoid suffering from prostate enlargement, inflammation, and cancer.

 As the prostate enlarged, the surrounding capsule stops it from expanding, causing the gland to expand in the other direction, and pressing against the urethra just like clamping a hose.
 The bladder wall compensates by pressing harder.
 This causes it to become more muscular, thicker, and smaller causing the urge “to go” more frequently even when it contains only small amounts of urine.